cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

 ### Statistician meeting with Steffen Fieuws 02.07.2025
-- oppassen met adj-p-values, q values and FDR.
+V- oppassen met adj-p-values, q values and FDR.
 Check Storey vs BH.
-- Do PCA loadings instead of correlation of metrics with PCs.
+V- Do PCA loadings instead of correlation of metrics with PCs.
 Loadings are real correlations.
 For each PC, the metrics loadings it will sum to one.
 Use squared loadings of the PCs.